Paranormal: Belief polls

-While the existence of paranormal phenomena is controversial and debated passionately by both proponents of the paranormal and by skeptics, surveys are useful in determining the beliefs of people in regards to paranormal phenomena.
+While the existence of paranormal phenomena is controversial and debated passionately by both proponents of the paranormal and by skeptics, surveys are useful in determining the beliefs of people regarding paranormal phenomena.
 These opinions, while not constituting scientific evidence for or against, may give an indication of the mindset of a certain portion of the population (at least among those who answered the polls).
 The number of people worldwide who believe in parapsychological powers has been estimated to be 3 to 4 billion.

 A survey conducted in 2006 by researchers from Australia's Monash University sought to determine the types of phenomena that people claim to have experienced and the effects these experiences have had on their lives.
 The study was conducted as an online survey with over 2,000 respondents from around the world participating.
-The results revealed that around 70% of the respondents believe to have had an unexplained paranormal event that changed their life, mostly in a positive way.
+The results revealed that around 70% of the respondents believe they have had an unexplained paranormal event that changed their life, mostly in a positive way.
 About 70% also claimed to have seen, heard, or been touched by an animal or person that they knew was not there; 80% have reported having a premonition, and almost 50% stated they recalled a previous life.

 Polls were conducted by Bryan Farha at Oklahoma City University and Gary Steward of the University of Central Oklahoma in 2006.
 They found fairly consistent results compared to the results of a Gallup poll in 2001.